Weyto caste

-The Weyto (alternate spellings: Uoito, Wayto, Waito, Wohito, Weyt’o, Woyto, Weyito.
-Amharic: ወይጦ) are a caste living in the Amhara region along the shore of Lake Tana in northern Ethiopia.
-They worship the Nile River.
+The Weyto (also Wayto) (Amharic: ወይጦ) are a caste living in the Amhara region along the shore of Lake Tana in northern Ethiopia.
+They worship the Nile River and their ethnonym is related to the Weito River in Ethiopia's south.
 They currently live in Bahir Dar, Abirgha, Dembiya and Alefa.
-The Wayto also made up part of the population of the Blue Nile Falls and Fogera, where currently their presence has not been ascertained.
-They are thought to have been one of the Konso tribes that migrated to northern Ethiopia, assimilating through time as a caste among the dominant Amhara people, Their endogamous strata has existed in the hierarchical Amhara society, one of the largest ethnic groups found in Ethiopia and neighboring regions.
+The Weyto also made up part of the population of the Blue Nile Falls and Fogera, where currently their presence has not been ascertained.

+The Weyto are thought to have been one of the Konso tribes that migrated to northern Ethiopia, assimilating through time as a caste among the dominant Amhara people.
+Their endogamous stratum has existed in the hierarchical Amhara society, one of the largest ethnic groups found in Ethiopia and neighboring regions.
 Their hereditary occupation was hunting and leather work (tanning).

 Etymology

 The general term for hunter-gatherers in Ethiopia is Wayṭo/Woyṭo in Amharic (Uoïto in Italian records), Watta (pl.
 Watto) in Oromo, Fuga in the Gurage, and Manjō (Mangiò in Italian records) in Kafa.
 At least one group is reported to have called themselves Addō or Addoyē, though that may be the Oromo word for 'potters', another minority caste.
 Despite being lumped under common terms for hunter-gatherer, the Amharic-speaking Wayṭo of Lake Tana are a distinct people from the Kafa-speaking Manjō of the Keffa Zone, as well as from other Wayṭo/Watta/Fuga groups elsewhere in Ethiopia.